-With deep knowledge of Iraqi fashion, We’ll guide you through:
+With years of expertise in Iraqi fashion, we’ll take you on a journey through:

 Historical Roots of Traditional Iraqi Clothing